-15% off your first order*.

 Marie Caucanas

-Self-confidence, the driving force behind the rider's actions
+Self-confidence, the driving force behind a rider's actions

-Marie explains that self-confidence also includes a notion of movement.
-It allows us to move on to practiceto get into put into action.
-Conversely, the loss of confidence in ourselves paralyzes us...
+Marie explains that self-confidence also includes the notion of movement.
+It allows us to move on to practicepractice into action.
+Conversely, loss of self-confidence paralyzes us...

-Self-confidence is an important notion for the rider
+Self-confidence is an important concept for the rider.

-first of all because it allows him, when he is in action on horseback
+first and foremost because it enables them, when in action on horseback,

 Marie Caucanas